liorsve/spring-data-valkey/README.md

 # Spring Data Valkey

-The primary goal of the [Spring Data](https://spring.io/projects/spring-data/) project is to make it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services.

-This module provides integration with the [Valkey](https://valkey.io/) store, a high-performance data structure server that is fully compatible with Redis.
+Spring Data Valkey is a dedicated integration module for the [Valkey](https://valkey.io/) data store, a high-performance, Redis-compatible in-memory database.
+The project is a fork of Spring Data Redis 3.5.1, created to offer first-class support for Valkey and to ensure seamless, optimized access to the Valkey ecosystem.

+This module is purpose-built to provide the best possible experience when using Valkey from Spring applications, leveraging the specialized [Valkey-GLIDE](https://github.com/valkey-io/valkey-glide) client library for high-performance, cross-language connectivity.
+By aligning API compatibility with Spring Data Redis, Spring Data Valkey enables developers to migrate with minimal friction while benefiting from improved performance, modern driver capabilities, and long-term support for the Valkey platform.

 ## Features

 * Connection package as low-level abstraction across multiple drivers ([Valkey GLIDE](https://github.com/valkey-io/valkey-glide), [Lettuce](https://github.com/lettuce-io/lettuce-core), and [Jedis](https://github.com/redis/jedis)).
 * Exception translation to Spring's portable Data Access exception hierarchy for driver exceptions.
 * `ValkeyTemplate` that provides a high level abstraction for performing various Valkey operations, exception translation and serialization support.
 * Pubsub support (such as a MessageListenerContainer for message-driven POJOs).
+Available with Jedis and Lettuce, with Valkey GLIDE support WIP for version 1.0.0.
 * Valkey Sentinel and Valkey Cluster support.
+Available with Jedis and Lettuce, with Valkey GLIDE support planned in the future
 * Reactive API using Lettuce.
 * JDK, String, JSON and Spring Object/XML mapping serializers.
 * JDK Collection implementations on top of Valkey.